Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

   3. Implement an automated feedback loop
 - **Reasoning**: An automated feedback loop provides continuous improvement of predictions without requiring manual intervention.
 - **Implications**: This approach improves prediction accuracy over time but requires implementing and maintaining a feedback collection and processing system.
+### March 23, 2025 - Performance Optimization Implementation

+#### Decision: Implement Webpack Production Configuration
+- **Decision**: Create a comprehensive webpack.prod.js configuration for production builds.
+- **Context**: The application needs optimized production builds to minimize bundle size and improve loading performance.
+- **Alternatives Considered**:
+  1. Use default Create React App production build
+  2. Use a third-party build optimization tool
+  3. Create a custom webpack configuration
+- **Reasoning**: A custom webpack configuration provides the most control over optimization techniques and allows for tailoring to the specific needs of the application.
+- **Implications**: This approach requires more configuration work but results in significantly smaller bundle sizes and better performance.

+#### Decision: Implement Code Splitting with React.lazy
+- **Decision**: Use React.lazy and Suspense for component-level code splitting.
+- **Context**: The application has a large bundle size that impacts initial load time.
+- **Alternatives Considered**:
+  1. Use webpack's dynamic imports directly
+  2. Use a third-party code splitting library
+  3. Use React.lazy with Suspense
+- **Reasoning**: React.lazy with Suspense provides a clean, React-native approach to code splitting that integrates well with the component model.
+- **Implications**: This approach improves initial load time but requires adding loading states and error boundaries.

+#### Decision: Create Image Optimization Script
+- **Decision**: Implement a dedicated script for optimizing images in the application.
+- **Context**: Images contribute significantly to page weight and load time.
+- **Alternatives Considered**:
+  1. Use a third-party image optimization service
+  2. Optimize images manually
+  3. Create an automated optimization script
+- **Reasoning**: An automated script provides consistent optimization across all images and can be integrated into the build process.
+- **Implications**: This approach improves performance but requires maintaining the optimization script and ensuring it's run when new images are added.

+#### Decision: Implement Server-Side Rendering
+- **Decision**: Add server-side rendering for web components to improve initial load and SEO.
+- **Context**: The web application needs better SEO and faster initial rendering.
+- **Alternatives Considered**:
+  1. Client-side rendering only
+  2. Static site generation
+  3. Server-side rendering
+- **Reasoning**: Server-side rendering provides the best balance of dynamic content capabilities and initial load performance.
+- **Implications**: This approach improves SEO and initial load time but adds complexity to the deployment architecture.

+#### Decision: Implement API Response Compression
+- **Decision**: Create an API server with compression middleware for all responses.
+- **Context**: API responses can be large, impacting performance, especially on mobile networks.
+- **Alternatives Considered**:
+  1. No compression
+  2. Compression for specific endpoints only
+  3. Compression for all responses
+- **Reasoning**: Compressing all responses provides the best performance improvement with minimal configuration overhead.
+- **Implications**: This approach reduces bandwidth usage and improves response times but adds some CPU overhead on the server.

+### March 23, 2025 - User Support Features Implementation

+#### Decision: Create Comprehensive User Support System
+- **Decision**: Implement a suite of user support features including help center, feedback, and bug reporting.
+- **Context**: Users need ways to get help, provide feedback, and report issues within the application.
+- **Alternatives Considered**:
+  1. External support system only (e.g., email, support website)
+  2. Basic in-app support with external links
+  3. Comprehensive in-app support system
+- **Reasoning**: A comprehensive in-app support system provides the best user experience and keeps users within the application.
+- **Implications**: This approach improves user satisfaction but requires implementing and maintaining multiple support features.

+#### Decision: Implement Structured Feedback Collection
+- **Decision**: Create a structured feedback system with categories, priorities, and status tracking.
+- **Context**: User feedback needs to be organized and actionable.
+- **Alternatives Considered**:
+  1. Simple free-form feedback form
+  2. Third-party feedback widget
+  3. Custom structured feedback system
+- **Reasoning**: A structured system makes feedback more actionable and easier to prioritize and track.
+- **Implications**: This approach improves feedback quality but requires more complex implementation.

+#### Decision: Create Comprehensive Bug Reporting
+- **Decision**: Implement a bug reporting system that automatically collects device information and logs.
+- **Context**: Bug reports need sufficient context to be reproducible and fixable.
+- **Alternatives Considered**:
+  1. Simple bug report form
+  2. Third-party bug reporting tool
+  3. Custom bug reporting with automatic data collection
+- **Reasoning**: Automatic data collection provides more complete bug reports without requiring users to manually provide technical details.
+- **Implications**: This approach improves bug report quality but requires careful handling of user privacy and data collection consent.

 ### March 23, 2025 - Homepage UI/UX Enhancements

 #### Decision: Create Enhanced Homepage Sections